ewels/CPT-Bootstrap-Carousel/README.md

   * Made the output buffer cleaning only happen if we have images (thanks @ChrisLomax)
   * Tidied up some warnings generated when WP_DEBUG was true
   * New settings option to rely on data-attributes only, without any Javascript chunks
-  * Split the plugin into three files to make code easier to maintain
+  * Split the plugin into multiple files to make code easier to maintain
 * __1.8.1__
 	* Bugfix.
 Apologies to anyone who ran into it and thanks to kylewhenderson for the spot.
 * __1.8__